rapidsai/legate-boost/contributing.md

 ```

 The easiest way to develop is to compile the shared library separately, then build
-an install editable wheel that uses it.
+and install an editable wheel that uses it.

 ```shell
 ./build.sh --editable